bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 ### The Solution to Bot-Blocking — Reversing URL Slugs

 I spent a lot of time trying to figure out some way of getting around those pesky bot blockers preventing my downloads.
-The only reliable approach I could thing of was to completely redesign my script so it worked with a real browser in some way, either with some kind of API for controling the browser's actions from a a script, or by re-implemnenting it as a browser plugin.
-Both of those approaches are outside of my area of expertese, and neither was in any way appealing to me.
+The only reliable approach I could think of was a complete redesign to integrate my script into a real browser somehow.
+Perhaps using  some kind of browser-controlling API, or by re-implementing the entire script as a browser plugin.
+Both of those approaches are outside of my area of expertise, and neither was in any way appealing.

 But what if you could get a usable headline without ever downloading the page?
 That sounded impossible, until I noticed that just about every news site embeds simplified versions of their headline right into their URLs!

-The term for these simpified headlines is URL *slugs*.
+The term for these simplified headlines is *'URL slugs'*.
 When downloads fail, can I somehow reverse those slugs into a useful headline?

 To get an idea of how these slugs work, here's an example URL for an article on The Mac Observer: